arcology-network/binary-releases/benchmarking-plan.md

 ### 2.1.
 Single Machine with Multiple Cores *(A1)*

 In this test, we are going to start a testnet of multiple single-machine nodes.
 A single-machine configuration is where all the services are running on a single machine.
-The purpose is to see if Arcology is capable to fully utilize all the computational resources available on single computer with mutiple cores.
+The purpose is to see if Arcology is capable to fully utilize all the computational resources available on single computer with multiple cores.

 ### 2.2.
 Small Cluster with Multiple Cores *(A2)*

 This test focuses on processing transactions on an Arcology testnet of small node clusters.
-Each node will typicaly consists of 3 ~ 4 machines.
+Each node will typically consists of 3 ~ 4 machines.

 ### 2.3.
 Midsize Node Clusters *(B1)*